swedenconnect/technical-framework/README.md

 This repository comprises the specifications of the Swedish eID Framework.

+## About

+The specifications in this branch (october-2015-updates) are draft updates to the latest official release of the Swedish eID Framework (found in the master branch and in the [releases](https://github.com/elegnamnden/technical-framework/releases) section of this repository.

+The changes made to the specifications aim to integrate the eIDAS Framework into the Swedish eID Framework.
+Read more about eIDAS and the Swedish eID Framework on the [eIDAS Wiki](https://github.com/elegnamnden/eidas/wiki).

+### Draft releases

+### Feedback

+If you have comments on the draft specifications, please [let us know](mailto:martin.lindstrom@litsec.se,stefan@aaa-sec.com).

 ## Contents

 The master branch of the repository contains the currently active specifications.